bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 ```

-Just copy the length (this is the prefix + binary molecule), and then copy
+Just copy the length (this is the prefix + binary molecule), then copy
-the first 12 bytes (more on the prefix in the next section) into the `prefix`
+the first 12 bytes into the `prefix`
 field, and then simply set the pointer in `umbra_mol_t` to the pointer in
 `string_t` that points to the binary molecule.

-To get the binary molecule for when further calculations need to be made because
+To get the binary molecule when
-the prefix cannot short-circuit the comparisons, I can copy the bytes that
+the prefix cannot short-circuit the comparisons and further calculations on the
+RDKit molecule need to be made, I can copy the bytes that
 follow the prefix.

 ```c++